-Medterra's makes one of the best THC-free oil.
+Medterra makes one of the best THC-free oils.
 Medterra offers an array of CBD oils, topicals, capsules, and gummies for every type of CBD user, but their traditional CBD isolate oil is our focus today.
 It’s made with 99.6% pure CBD isolate and is blended with organic MCT oil derived from coconut for a smooth, unflavored tincture.
 You have three strength options, including 500, 1000, or 3,000 milligrams of CBD per bottle.

 Is CBD better than THC?